Zweih/qp/README.md

 22. output all packages with all fields in JSON format
    ```
-   qp select all limit all --json
+   qp select all limit all --output json
    ```

 23. show package names and sizes without headers for scripting